ShainHaroni/Covid19data/README.md

 #### How to run:
 * Download the code.
-* open terminal and write: python3 manage.py runserver.
+* Open terminal and write: python3 manage.py runserver.

 ##### Screenshots: